Beapi-io/beapi-bench/README.md

 # beapi-bench

 Command line Benchmarking tool for apis.
 Allows users to set concurrency/requests and runs set number of tests to BOMBARD endpoint to see how it will respond.
-This is helpful for numerous reasons:
+For example, the following test was done on a 3.2GHZ 4-core processor with 2 GB of dedicated RAM:

 ![alt text](https://github.com/orubel/logos/blob/master/bench.png)

+This benchmark is helpful for numerous reasons:
 - creating more stable/scalable configuration for application server(ie garbage collection, threading, synchronization of threads, etc)
 - find bottlenecks and issues at points of scale
 - find ideal scale point for load balancing.